MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

   To retrieve a specific item of a datatable, use the following notation: **%VariableName\[RowNumber\]\[ColumnNumber\]%**

-  For example, to access the A2 cell of an Excel file, use the expression displayed below.
+  For example, suppose that a flow retrieves the content of an Excel worksheet and stores it in the **ExcelData** variable.
+To access the data of the A2 cell of the retrieved table, use the expression displayed below.

   Keep in mind that the **RowNumber** and the **ColumnNumber** should be 0 for the first item (row or column).

   > [!NOTE]
-  > The **ExcelData** variable contains a table of values extracted from an Excel file using the **Read from Excel worksheet** action.
+  > The **ExcelData** variable contains a table of values extracted from an Excel worksheet using the **Read from Excel worksheet** action.
+It contains some values of a specific worksheet and not the whole Excel file.

   ![An epxression to access the first row's second cell of a read Excel file.](media\data-tables\data-table-row-item.png)